astandardrobot/dsa-review/README.md

-# WHAT IS THIS?
+# WHAT IS THI?

-Obviously, this is just a compiled collection of resources for DS+A preparation.
+Some DS+A review from my university course re-written in C++, along with some notes from sources like StackOverflow and GeeksForGeeks.

-More importantly, this has been made for MY personal usage, so I'm sure things can be optimized and whatnot.
+This was made to improve my own confidence with implementing and understanding these concepts.
+If it feels scuffed to you, so be it (though, feel free to correct any blatantly incorrect material).

 -standardrobot